panuavakul/material_tag_editor/README.md

 # Material Tag Editor

-A simple tag editor for imputing tags.
+A simple tag editor for inputing tags.

 ## Usage
 Add the package to pubspec.yaml